jonahanderson/WahooGives/README.md

 **For windows:
 Open the file at /xampp/php/php.ini
-Uncomment the lines:
+1. Uncomment the lines:
-extension=pdo_mysql
+**2. extension=pdo_mysql
-extension=pgsql
+3. extension=pgsql**
-Restart your apache/mysql servers
+**4. Restart your apache/mysql servers
-You should be able to properly signup and use the app at localhost/wahooGives**
+5. You should be able to properly signup and use the app at localhost/wahooGives**

 **For mac:
 Run mySQL and Apache servers